syncfusion-content/wpf-docs/wpf/Testing/coded-ui.md

 {% endhighlight %}
 {% endtabs %}

-8.An assertion can also be created to check the modified cell value.
-Drag the crosshair to the modified cell, and the Assertion window appears.
+10. An assertion can also be created to check the modified cell value.
+Drag the crosshair to the modified cell, the Assertion window appears.
 The properties for the control (Cell) will be listed in the Assertion dialog box.
-You can add assertion by clicking `Generate Code` in **Coded UI Test Builder**.
+You can add assertion by clicking `Generate Code` in `Coded UI Test Builder`.
 ![WPF Coded UI showing Add Assertion](CodedUI_images/Features_img2.jpeg)

 ### Testing recorded steps

 Application can be tested with the generated CUIT method.
+Follow the procedure to test the recorded steps:

-1.Add a test method called CodedUITestProject1.
+1. Add a test method called CodedUITestProject1.

 {% tabs %}